gitpod-io/website/src/routes/docs/config-start-tasks.md

 - Run your test suite
 - Any other long-running, terminating processes necessary to prepare your project

 As displayed in the diagram above, we highly recommend you enable Prebuilds for your project.
-In that case, Gitpod automatically executes the `before` and most importantly, `init` tasks automatically for each new commit to your project.
+In that case, Gitpod executes the `before` and most importantly, `init` tasks automatically for each new commit to your project.

 By the time you start a new workspace, all that's left to do is execute the `begin` (optional) and `command` tasks.
 The latter most often starts a database and/or development server.